Newt Gingrich: GOP will win in 2022 by targeting Democrats as ‘big government socialists’

-NEWSMAKER INTERVIEW:
+NEWSMAKER INTERVIEW

-Former House Speaker Newt Gingrich said Wednesday that Republicans can’t afford to blow a once-in-a-generation campaign opportunity to tag all congressional Democrats as “big government socialists” over supporting President Biden’s massive $3.5 trillion social-welfare spending package.
+Former House Speaker Newt Gingrich said Wednesday that Republicans can’t afford to blow a once-in-a-generation campaign opportunity to tag all congressional Democrats as “big government socialists” by supporting President Biden’s $3.5 trillion social welfare spending package.

-“To have an issue of this size involving $3 1/2 trillion in spending, and about $3 trillion in taxes, and to have every single Democrat having voted lockstep in favor of it, gives you a weight of argument unlike anything I’ve seen in recent years,” Mr. Gingrich said in an interview with The Washington Times.
+“To have an issue of this size involving $3½ trillion in spending and about $3 trillion in taxes, and to have every single Democrat having voted lockstep in favor of it, gives you a weight of argument unlike anything I’ve seen in recent years,” Mr. Gingrich said in an interview with The Washington Times.

-Polling conducted for the conservative American Majority Project is “clear and devastating” for Democrats if Republicans define them as big government socialists, he said.
+Polling conducted for the conservative American Majority project is “clear and devastating” for Democrats if Republicans define them as big-government socialists, he said.

-Republican pollster John McLaughlin has found that Americans generally favor free-market capitalism over big-government socialism by a margin of 59% to 16%.
+Republican pollster John McLaughlin has found that Americans generally favor free market capitalism over big-government socialism by a margin of 59% to 16%.
 Among swing voters, that margin increases to 82% to 18%.

-And a strong majority of those swing voters already believe that Democrats’ $3.5 trillion spending bill defines the party as big government socialists, the polling showed.
+A strong majority of those swing voters already believe that Democrats’ $3.5 trillion spending bill defines the party as big-government socialists, the polling showed.

-Given that view, Mr. Gingrich said Republicans need to develop “a new way of talking” about the issue.
+Given that view, Mr. Gingrich said, Republicans need to develop “a new way of talking” about the issue.
 He said Republicans can’t allow some Democrats who voted for the package in August to portray themselves as moderates.

 “Every single Democrat in the House and Senate voted for what is literally Bernie Sanders’ bill,” he said.
 “Bernie Sanders, for Pete’s sake, is an open and avowed socialist.
 It’s not slandering him to say that he’s a socialist.
-So you’re in a position where you can literally pin every single Democrat running for re-election against that reality.”
+So you’re in a position where you can literally pin every single Democrat running for reelection against that reality.”

 The National Republican Senatorial Committee criticized Democrats on Wednesday for “barreling through an additional $3.5 trillion (more like $5.5 trillion) in reckless spending in order to completely remake the U.S. economy into a socialist utopia.”

-“Will Senate Democrats like Maggie Hassan [of New Hampshire], Mark Kelly [of Arizona], Raphael Warnock [of Georgia], Catherine Cortez Masto [of Nevada], and Michael Bennet [of Colorado] finally speak out against their party’s inflation-inducing spending, or will they continue to turn a blind eye to the negative impacts their far-Left policies have on American families?” the NRSC said.
+“Will Senate Democrats like Maggie Hassan [of New Hampshire], Mark Kelly [of Arizona], Raphael Warnock [of Georgia], Catherine Cortez Masto [of Nevada] and Michael Bennet [of Colorado] finally speak out against their party’s inflation-inducing spending, or will they continue to turn a blind eye to the negative impacts their far-Left policies have on American families?” the NRSC said.

 A spokesman for the Democratic Congressional Campaign Committee said the spending proposals in the package are popular.